-Note that as per GDPR, we will provide timely notification in the event of any accidental or unlawful destruction, loss, alteration or unauthorized disclosure or access to any personal data.
+Note that as per GDPR, Countly will provide a timely notification in the event of any accidental or unlawful destruction, loss, alteration, or unauthorized disclosure or access to any personal data.

-Every first-time user/visitor (web or mobile) should be asked for a permission to collect analytics data.
-This data has several features (e.g session, crash, view, clicks etc) and it should be clearly stated which data should be collected from end user via a consent form.
-If a user doesn't give consent for data collection, no information will be sent until she clearly opts in.
+Every first-time user/visitor (in web or mobile) should be asked for a permission to collect analytics data.
+This data has several features (e.g. session, crash, view, clicks, etc.) and it should be clearly stated which data should be collected from the end user via a consent form.
+If a user does not give consent for data collection, no information will be sent until they clearly opt in.

-This plugin also creates a "Consents" tab for each user profile (for Enterprise Edition).
-Any user, be mobile or web, can request his information exported or deleted via a contact form or via SDK.
+This plugin also creates a "Consents" tab for each user profile (available in Countly Enterprise).
+Any user, in mobile or web, can request their information exported or deleted via a contact form or via an SDK.
 When a request is retrieved from an SDK, this information can be viewed from that particular user's profile page.
-Upon reviewing this request, Countly admin can either export this data and send it to corresponding user, or delete user's information totally.
+Upon reviewing this request, the Countly admin can either export this data and send it to the corresponding user, or delete the user's information altogether.

 In order to collect a consent, you can use a custom form, or use a form that we provide as examples for each SDK.
 When you have more than one vendor integrated in your app that collects user data, it is best to use a custom consent manager which will inform those SDKs.